Shivam2k16/MovieReviewApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4.

+## Functions

+Enter keyword and get all movies and reviews in list.
+Have Movie suggestions, upcoming movies list with search filter and sorting.

+API data are cached.
+Bookmark your favourite movies and see list of all bookmarked.
+With Login authentication.
+Backend made via Node.js and mongodb.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.